philosowaffle/ambientweather-local-server/docs/configuration/index.md

 1. Environment Variables
 1. Config File

-For example, if you defined your Peloton credentials ONLY in the Config file, then the Config file credentials will be used.
+For example, if you defined a setting ONLY in the Config file, then the Config file setting will be used.

-If you defined your credentials in both the Config file AND the Environment variables, then the Environment variable credentials will be used.
+If you defined a setting in both the Config file AND the Environment variables, then the Environment variable setting will be used.

-If you defined credentials using all 3 methods (config file, env, and command line), then the credentials provided via the command line will be used.
+If you defined a setting using all 3 methods (config file, env, and command line), then the setting provided via the command line will be used.